qpkorr/vim-renamer/README.md

 # renamer.vim
 Git repo for http://www.vim.org/scripts/script.php?script_id=1721

-This is the official github repo for the renamer.vim script on vim.org, and supercedes the above location.
+https://github.com/qpkorr/vim-renamer is the official github repo for the renamer.vim script on vim.org, and supercedes the above location.

 The repo contains the files suitable for a vim pathogen "bundle" directory (google is your friend).